Floobits/news/_posts/2015-11-02-bad-base64-a-not-so-tricky-bug.md

 1. Slave01 tries to decode the utf8-encoded buffer as if it were base64.
 1. Node.js crashes due to a bug in its base64 decoder.

+It may not sound too complicated when put that way, but troubleshooting this issue was very difficult.
+Because Node.js was crashing, most of our diagnostic and debugging tools were useless.
+There was no exception to catch, no error callback, no debug port we could attach to.
+As [our previous post describes]({% post_url 2015-10-26-why-is-nodejs-crashing-a-deep-dive-into-a-tricky-bug %}), it took a lot of thought, logging, and luck to track down the crash.

 ## Conclusion

-This was Really, we shouldn't have used our own protocol for back-end replication.
-While more efficient —and an interesting technical problem to solve— it wasn't worth the extra complexity.
-We could have built the same system with [Cassandra](http://cassandra.apache.org/) much more quickly.
+Looking back, there were many ways we could have avoided this bug: better tests, more in-depth code reviews, static typing, etc. I think the real lesson to learn is more specific: We shouldn't have used our own protocol for back-end replication.
+While it is more efficient —and an interesting technical problem to solve— it wasn't worth the extra complexity and potential bugs.
+We could have saved time and sanity building the same system with a battle-hardend system like [Cassandra](http://cassandra.apache.org/).

+So if you're ever thinking of making your own distributed data store, perhaps... reconsider.